TRULY SCRUMPTIOUS EARLY YEARS NURSERY

 Next Steps Once the outcome of the incident(s) has been established it is necessary to ensure future incidents of abuse do not occur again and consider the support and intervention required for those involved.

 For the young person who has displayed harmful behaviour In this circumstance it is important to find out why the young person has behaved in such a way.
-Particular support from identified services may be necessary through a CAF/strengthening families/early help referral and the young person may require additional support from family members.
+Particular support from identified services may be necessary through a CAF/strengthening family/early help referral and the young person may require additional support from family members.

 Once the support required to meet the individual needs of the young person has been met, it is important that young person receives a consequence for their behaviour.
 This may be in the form of restorative justice e.g. making amends with the young person they have targeted if this has been some form of bullying.

-Even following the conclusion of any investigation the behaviour that the young person has displayed may continue to pose a risk to others in which case an individual risk assessment may be required.
-This should be completed via a multi- agency response to ensure that the needs of the young person and the risks towards others are measured by all of those agencies involved including the young person and their parents.
+Even following the conclusion of any investigation, the behaviour that the young person has displayed may continue to pose a risk to others in which case an individual risk assessment may be required.
+This should be completed via a multi- agency response to ensure that the needs of the young person and the risks towards others are measured by all those agencies involved including the young person and their parents.
 This may mean additional supervision of the young person or protective strategies if the young person feels at risk of engaging in further inappropriate or harmful behaviour.

 After care It is important that following the incident the young people involved continue to feel supported and receive help even if they have stated that they are managing the incident.
 Sometimes the feelings of remorse, regret or unhappiness may occur at a much later stage than the incident.